Izbica massacre

 The Izbica massacre (Masakra e Izbicës; Pokolj u Izbici) was one of the largest massacres of the Kosovo War.
-Following the war, the International Criminal Tribunal for the former Yugoslavia (ICTY) found that the massacre resulted in the deaths of about 93 Kosovo Albanians, mostly male non-combatants between the ages of 60 and 70.
+Following the war, the International Criminal Tribunal for the former Yugoslavia (ICTY) found that the massacre resulted in the deaths of at least 93 Kosovar Albanians, mostly male non-combatant civilians between the ages of 60 and 70.

 Background

-During the Kosovo War, Izbica was considered safe for Kosovo Albanians from neighboring areas to take refuge, partly because of the Kosovo Liberation Army's presence.
-By 27 March, thousands of Kosovo Albanians from the Drenica region had gathered in Izbica.
-Most civilians had come after NATO started bombing, when Yugoslav government forces began to shell the surrounding area.
+During the Kosovo War, Izbica was considered safe for Kosovar Albanians from neighboring areas to take refuge, partly because of the Kosovo Liberation Army's presence.
+By 27 March, thousands of Kosovar Albanians from the Drenica region had gathered in Izbica.
+Most civilians had come after NATO had started its bombing campaign, when Yugoslav government forces began to shell the surrounding area.
+On 20 March a Yugoslav offensive took place in the Drenica region.
+The Yugoslav and Serbian forces had shelled many villages in Drenica, which resulted many villagers to flee to Çirez, which was later captured by Government forces.
+After Çirez had been captured, Serbian forces moved onto other places in Drenica, including Izbica, which they also had captured.
+By 31 March, the Yugoslavs failed to weaken the KLA, withdrawing from their positions in Drenica.

 Killings

 The shelling of the village of Izbica began during the night of 27 March when a group of at least fifty Yugoslav soldiers, policemen and paramilitaries entered the village.
 They wore both camouflage and dark blue or black uniforms, and carried long knives.
 Some wore ski masks and others had their faces blackened with greasepaint.

 On 28 March, nearly all of the adult men fled to the mountains, leaving mostly women, children, and old men in the village.
 In the field of Izbica, thousands of people were crowded that day, almost all women, children, and old people.
 Only about 150 men were among them.
 National security forces threatened to kill the villagers and demanded money.
 After they got the money, they separated the men from the women and children.
 Women and children were sent to Albania.
 The men were then executed with automatic weapons.
 Some women and old men were also executed.